 Louisiana Department of Wildlife and Fisheries (LDWF) staff on Pointe aux Chenes Wildlife Management Area (WMA) noticed ducks and wading birds congregating in fields on the southern end of the Point Farm Unit following an abnormal flood event.
 While much of the northern portion of the Farm Unit has been restored, the southern end is largely unmanaged and provides limited benefits from a wildlife perspective.
 To address this issue, the LDWF and Ducks Unlimited have partnered to implement a moist-soil unit management project that will replicate that flooding, but at a larger scale.

 The project will create an intensively managed moist-soil unit on approximately 85 acres.
 Specifically, DU will rebuild ~10,800 linear feet of levees using onsite material from an adjacent drainage ditch and install three water control structures.
 A 2,500-gallon-per-minute portable water pump will be purchased to facilitate water management, and the road through the unit will be improved to enhance access.
-Some clearing may also be performed to remove undesirable shrubs.
+The project should be completed in July 2019.

 In addition to LDWF and DU, project partners include Energy Transfer, Apache Corporation, Lamar Advertising Company, the Louisiana Wildlife and Fisheries Foundation, Shell, Phillips 66, Chevron, Axalta, the National Fish and Wildlife Foundation, and the Global Wildlife Center.
 The project is dedicated to Kell McInnis, retired executive director of the Louisiana Wildlife and Fisheries Foundation and a DU major sponsor.